pyserial/pyserial/documentation/pyserial_api.rst

     .. attribute:: portstr

-        Device name (Read Only).
+        Device name.
 This is always the device name even if the port was opened by a number.
+(Read Only).

     .. attribute:: BAUDRATES